-USB version 2.0 offers a maximum USB to MIDI cable length of 5 meters.
+USB version 2.0 offers a full USB to MIDI cable length of 5 meters.
 Under the condition that all devices connected operate at high speed (48-Mbps).

 USB version 3.0 does not specify any particular value for the maximum length of a USB to MIDI cable.
-It is valid if and only if, all cables comply with the electrical specifications.
+It is valid if and only if all lines comply with the electrical specifications.

 Opt for the USB version 3.0 when operating within long distances or big offices.